 After I pulled out the heavy wooden chair and climbed into the seat, I brushed my long dirty blond hair from my eyes and smiled as widely as I could to bring out my dimples.
-Knowing that they were a weakness of hers.
+I knew that they were a weakness of hers.

 "Yes, mother," I said with all the innocence of a five-year-old.

-As my mother's eyes narrowed, informing me that my ploy to appear adorable while normally effective would not deter this upcoming battle.
-“Do you have anything you would like to tell me.” my mother said to me.
+As my mother's eyes narrowed, informing me that my ploy to appear adorable while usually effective would not deter this upcoming battle.
+"Do you have anything you would like to tell me?"
+Mother asked me.

 I thought to myself, ha, not falling for that trap, rule #11, never admit to any crime without overwhelming evidence.
 As several responses occurred to me, I selected one that I hoped would distract her.

-After what seemed like an unusually long silence, mother set out a glass jar half full with a label that identified the contents as mandrake leaves.
-She asked, “Are you sure?”
+After what seemed like an unusually long silence, mom set out a glass jar, half full with a label that identified the contents as mandrake leaves.
+She asked, "Are you sure?"

 I acknowledge my mother's parry to my opening thrust.
 The current score flashed into my head, Alex -1 Mother -1,

-My mother's eyes widen, clearly not expecting that particular response from me.
+My mother's eyes widened, clearly not expecting that particular response from me.
 Alex -2 Mom 1, I thought.

-After mom held eye contact with me for a moment, she pulled out a small white crystal and set it on the desk and murmured “Reveilo.”
-After speaking the spell, the dining room seemed to disappear, and a room I was all too aware that I was not allowed into without supervision appeared.
+After mom held eye contact with me for a moment, she pulled out a small white crystal and set it on the table and murmured, "Reveilo."
+After speaking the spell, the dining room seemed to disappear, and a place I was all too aware that I was not allowed into without supervision appeared.

-Suddenly the scene disappeared, and I focused back on my mother face and noticed a shark-like smile had appeared on her face.
+Suddenly the scene disappeared, and I focused back on my mother's face and noticed a shark-like smile had appeared on her face.
 I thought to myself.
 Alex-2 Mom -2.

 I couldn't help but compare those words to when a judge asks if the accused has any final words and is about to pronounce a prisoner's guilt along with a harsh sentence.

-After thinking furiously for a moment, I thought to myself, sorry dad, but rule #21 clearly states, that when confronted with overwhelming evidence of your crime, the next step is to shift blame.
+After thinking furiously for a moment, I Looked at my dad and thought, sorry dad, but rule #21 clearly states that when confronted with overwhelming evidence of your crime, the next step is to shift blame.
 As I looked into my mom's eyes that were shining with the knowledge that she had me, and there was no escaping her justice.

 I responded, "It was dad's idea."
 As the word left my mouth and resonated throughout the room, My father violently spat out the coffee he was drinking and lowered his magazine.

-“WHAT!!!
-HENRY EXPLAIN,” my mother, shrieked and turned her wrathful eyes upon her brown-haired husband who was currently suffering from a bad case of bed head.
+"WHAT!!!
+HENRY EXPLAIN," mom shrieked and turned her wrathful eyes upon her brown-haired husband, who was currently suffering from a bad case of bed head.

-Knowing that my mom needed a final push, I sealed my father fate with the final nail in the coffin.
-With the most innocent voice, I could manage, I asked, “But dad, didn’t you say that the pepperup potion was so easy to make that a five-year-old could brew it.”
+Knowing that my mom needed a final push, I sealed my father's fate with the final nail in the coffin.
+With the most innocent voice I could manage, I asked, "But dad, didn't you say that the pepperup potion was so easy to make that a five-year-old could brew it?"